siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 efficient in achieving the desire you want to fulfill.
 For example, people who accumulate great wealth and then go bankrupt, sometimes multiple times throughout their lives.
-These individuals drive themselves to lose everything as a way to reduce the fear and emptiness generated by their desire to possess material things.
+These individuals drive themselves to lose everything as a way to allay the fear and emptiness generated by their desire to possess material things.
 It is similar to having an internal 'short circuit' that forces them to reset.

-Perhaps delving deeply into the topic of possession has helped you understand the role of money a bit better.
-We can see that money might be a means to satisfy our distorted impulses to possess and that money itself can become the object we desire to possess or that possesses us.
-There is nothing inherently special about money from this perspective.
-It is simply a deep need for God that has not yet been healed.
+Other examples of these short cicuits may be sexual dysfunctions for people with a strong desired to possess others sexually, losing it all for gambling addicts, and Alhocol-related diseases for people who want to be possessed by alcoholic drinks.
+These are just extreme examples that make this phenomenon, but it make you wonder what our own short-circuits are.
+How are we rendering ourselves less efficient as a result of accumulating fear through our possession drives?

 ## Healing the Desire to Possess